-Statutory periods vary with each state, and they range from one year to six years from the date or the discovery of an injury.
-Most states give plaintiffs two to three years to file a claim, but in Kentucky, Louisiana, and Tennessee, you have only a year to sue the defendant.
+The statutes of limitations for nursing home abuse cases vary with each state.
+These timelines usually range from one year to six years from the discovery of an injury.
+Most states give plaintiffs two to three years to file a claim, but you have only a year to sue the defendant in Kentucky, Louisiana, and Tennessee.
 Meanwhile, Maine and North Dakota have the longest limitation period of six years.

 What Happens When the Deadline Passes

 It takes time to prepare a nursing home abuse lawsuit, and you would benefit from working with a professional who can help you submit a valid claim on time.
-Filing near the deadline may result in a disorganized case that can negatively impact the outcome.
+Filing near the deadline may result in a disorganized case that harms the outcome.

-For a free legal consultation, call (844) 638-1822
+For a free legal consultation, call 800-959-1444